kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-51-get-jwt.md

    Replace `{CLIENT_ID}` with your client ID.
 2. Go to the `Headers` tab and add the header:
    - **Content-Type**: `application/x-www-form-urlencoded`
-3. Go to the `Authorization` tab and select:
+3. Go to the `Authorization` tab and add the following values:
    - **Type**: Basic
    - **Username**: `{CLIENT_ID}`
    - **Password**: `{CLIENT_SECRET}`